IBM/authenticate-users-on-your-chatbot-with-sms-otp/README.md

 - At this point, you should have the `TRIAL NUMBER`, `ACCOUNT SID` and `AUTH TOKEN` from Twilio service.

+#### Verified Caller IDs

+Twilio trial number doesn't send messages to your phone number if your phone number is not added to the `Verified Caller IDs` list.
+This is a limitation of a free trial number.
+Visit <https://www.twilio.com/console/phone-numbers/verified> and add your phone number to the verified caller ID list before you continue.

 - Now lets deploy the custom APIs and configure twilio credentials.

 ### 3. Deploy Custom APIs on Cloud